Mahim05078/MultiObjective-Symbolic-Regression/README.md

 Provides a high level API that resembles SKLearn APIs

 ## Run.py
-Evolutionary algorithm is started by invoking the hugh level API which ececutes the *Run* method inside NSGA-II
+Evolutionary algorithm is started by invoking the high level API which ececutes the *Run* method inside NSGA-II